 Families who need help can contact the Salvation Army.
-The Santa Barbara Corps center provides aid to residents, unemployed, seniors, and families who find themselves in a crisis situation.
+The Santa Barbara Corps center provides financial aid for bills, housing, food and transportation (among other services).
+They offer support to residents, unemployed, seniors, immigrants, and families who find themselves in a crisis situation.

 Emergency assistance and services is offered by the Salvation Army to Santa Barbara families who are in a crisis, or facing a short term financial hardship.
 Individuals can receive aid including clothing, food, referral and general guidance and information.
 When funding is available, rent and utility bill assistance may be paid out in limited quantities.

 Some assistance may be offered for Southern California Gas customers as well.
 Only applicants who are currently meeting eligibility requirements would be able to qualify for any electric or utility bill assistance from Southern California Gas Company, and it is only offered until emergency funds are depleted.
 The maximum amount that is ever paid out per qualified customer will be $100.
 To learn more, to request an application, or for an appointment, call below.